Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: Introduction.

 Early work on the JSQ model appeared in the late 50's and early 60's \cite{Haig1958,King1961}, followed by a number of papers in the 70's--90's \cite{FlatMcKe1977a, FoscSalz1978, Half1985, WangZhan1989, HsuWangZhan1995}.
 This body of literature first studied the JSQ model with two servers, and later considered heavy-traffic asymptotics in the setting where the number of servers $n$ is fixed, and $\lambda \to 1$; see \cite{GamaEsch2015} for an itemized description of the aforementioned works.
 A more recent paper \cite{EryiSrik2012} considers the steady-state behavior of the JSQ model, but again in the setting where $n$ is fixed, and $\lambda \to 1$.

 The asymptotic regime where $n \to \infty$ has been untouched until very recently.
 In \cite{Stol2015a}, the author studies a variant of the JSQ model where the routing policy is to join an idle server if one is available, and otherwise join any buffer uniformly; this is known as the Join the Idle Queue (JIQ) policy.
 In that paper, the arrival rate is $n \lambda$ where $\lambda < 1$ is fixed, and $n \to \infty$.
 The author shows that in this underloaded asymptotic regime, JIQ is asymptotically optimal on the fluid scale, and therefore asymptotically equivalent to the JSQ policy.
 We have already described \cite{GamaEsch2015}, which is the first paper to study a non-underloaded regime.
 In \cite{MukhBorsLeeuWhit2016}, the authors work in the Halfin-Whitt regime and show that JIQ is asymptotically optimal, and therefore asymptotically equivalent to JSQ, on the diffusion scale.
 Most recently, \cite{GuptWalt2017} studies the JSQ model in the non-degenerate slowdown (NDS) regime introduced in \cite{Atar2012}.
 In this regime, $\lambda = 1 - \beta/n$ for some fixed $\beta > 0$, i.e.\ NDS is even more heavily loaded than the Halfin-Whitt regime.
 The authors of \cite{GuptWalt2017} establish a diffusion limit for the total customer count process.
+For a recent overview of load balancing algorithms see \cite{BoorBorsLeeuMukh2017}; that paper includes the JSQ algorithm and the closely related power-of-$d$ class of policies.

 In the asymptotic regime where $n \to \infty$, all previous considerations of the diffusion-scaled model \cite{GamaEsch2015,MukhBorsLeeuWhit2016,GuptWalt2017} have been in the transient setting.
 In particular, convergence to the diffusion limit is only proved over finite time intervals.
 In contrast, the present paper deals with steady-state distributions.
 Since the seminal work of \cite{GamaZeev2006}, justifying convergence of steady-state distributions has become the standard in heavy-traffic approximations, and is recognized as being a non-trivial step beyond convergence over finite-time intervals \cite{BudhLee2009, ZhanZwar2008, Kats2010, YaoYe2012, Tezc2008, GamaStol2012, Gurv2014a, Stol2015, GurvHuan2016, BravDai2017,BravDaiFeng2016,Gurv2014}.